Margaret Carter Margaret Carter

 Your skin is a map—and you haven’t visited all of it.

 Most of us stick to the same familiar areas when we touch ourselves or our partners.
-Thankfully, your skin holds a massive network of mechanoreceptors—specialized nerve endings that respond to pressure, vibration, stretch, and temperature, most of which you’ve probably ignored.
-Some regions are densely packed with them, making them especially responsive.
+That can get…boring after a while.
+Thankfully, our skin holds a massive network of mechanoreceptors—specialized nerve endings that respond to pressure, vibration, stretch, and temperature.
+My bet?
+You’ve probably accidentally ignored most of them.

 When you touch a new spot in the right way, you’re not just creating a new sensation—you’re lighting up parts of your brain’s somatosensory cortex that may have been quiet for years.